Open Regional Funds for South-East Europe – Legal Reform

 As the countries of South-East Europe are looking to join the European Union (EU) and gain membership in international organisations, they face the task of harmonising their existing legal systems with EU law.

 In response to demand from partner countries, the Open Regional Fund (ORF) – Legal Reform project has been supporting the process of rapprochement with the EU since 2007, focusing in particular on civil and commercial law and on modernising the way in which justice is administered.
 The project works with partner countries to align legal conditions with the acquis communautaire (accumulated body of European Union law and obligations).
 This comprises all binding rights and obligations for all EU member states.
-Reform work focuses on the issues of justice and fundamental rights as well as justice, freedom and security.
+Reform work focuses on the issues of Rule of law, fundamental rights and good governance.
 Rule of law is also essential for the countries’ sustainable economic growth.
 The Western Balkan states have set themselves the goal of developing a regional economic area.
 This requires an effective implementation of legal frameworks.

 The ORF – Legal Reform project concentrates its work on fostering regional cooperation and sharing expertise.
 Against the backdrop of existing ethnic conflicts in the Western Balkans, this cooperation can help to overcome political tensions.

 The preconditions for implementing the acquis communautaire (EU acquis) in the course of EU rapprochement are improved.
 The countries of South-East Europe work together to fulfil the legal frameworks and achieve their national goals of legal reform.

 All partner countries supported by the ORF – Legal Reform project face similar challenges, which can be solved more successfully by working together.
 Regional exchange is therefore the essential element in successful rapprochement with the European Union.
 To achieve this goal the Regional Fund supports state institutions and civil society in these partner countries in working together within certain areas to adapt their systems of law and justice to the requirements of the EU’s acquis, in particular with the aim of sustainable economic development.
 With these objectives in sight, the ORF – Legal Reform project promotes:

 - the development and support of regional platforms and networks;